doubleedesign/doublee-wordpress-starterkit/README.md

 6. `git submodule update --init` to pull in the submodules

 ### Site-level steps I hope to automate (but for now, are manual)

+#### Theme:
-- Case-sensitive find-and-replace in `themes/client-name`
+1. Case-sensitive find-and-replace in `themes/client-name`
-- Rename `client-name` theme folder
+2. Rename `client-name` theme folder
-- Get latest versions of [vue.esm-browser](https://unpkg.com/browse/vue@3.4.23/dist/) (from then select the latest version from that link) and [Vue SFC loader](https://cdn.jsdelivr.net/npm/vue3-sfc-loader/dist/vue3-sfc-loader.js) for client theme and update the latter's version in `inc/frontend/class-frontend.php`
+3. Get latest versions of [vue.esm-browser](https://unpkg.com/browse/vue@3.4.23/dist/) (from then select the latest version from that link) and [Vue SFC loader](https://cdn.jsdelivr.net/npm/vue3-sfc-loader/dist/vue3-sfc-loader.js) for client theme and update the latter's version in `inc/frontend/class-frontend.php`
-- Install dependencies (`npm install`)
+4. Install dependencies (`npm install`)
-- Update `theme-vars.json` in client theme
+5. Update `theme-vars.json` in client theme
-- Run Gulp scripts to generate `theme.json`, CSS files etc
+6. Run Gulp scripts to generate `theme.json`, CSS files etc

+#### Plugin:
+1. Update and rename `clientname.php` with your own plugin name, description, author, and text domain.
+2. Rename the plugin folder and find & replace `doublee-client-plugin` with it throughout.
+3. Rename `class-clientname.php` so `clientname` is the all-lowercase name of your plugin
+4. Rename and find & replace references to `CLIENTNAME_VERSION` and `CLIENTNAME_PLUGIN_PATH`.
+5. Do a case-sensitive find and replace throughout the folder for `clientname`, replacing it with the all-lowercase name of your plugin.
+6. Do a case-sensitive find and replace throughout the folder for `ClientName`, replacing it with the ClientName name of your plugin.

 ### Site-level manual steps
 - Install ACF Pro and enter licence key